Oklahoma police release identity of deadly jail hostage suspect

 CONVICTED CHILD KILLER ON THE RUN FOR NEARLY 50 YEARS MAY BE CAPTURED SOON, AUTHORITIES SAY

-The Oklahoma County Sheriff's Office requested assistance from the police department for assistance as the chaos unfolded.
+The Oklahoma County Sheriff's Office requested assistance from the police department as the chaos unfolded.

 The two police officers who fired their weapons -- identified as Lt.
-Coy Gilbert, a 23-year veteran of the force and five-year Officer Kevin Kuhlman -- have been placed on routine administrative leave.
+Coy Gilbert, a 23-year department veteran and Officer Kevin Kuhlman, who has been on the force for five years, have been placed on routine administrative leave.
 The detention officer was rescued and taken to a hospital for treatment after being beaten and stabbed by inmates while he was held.

 The officer's condition was not immediately known.